 About me

 My path to becoming a therapist began with my education in social work.
 I was drawn to this field due to the strong emphasis on social justice and understanding people within the full context of their communities, identities, and lived experiences.
-I carry these same values into the therapy room.
+I challenge myself to practice from a non coercive, anti-racist, and culturally aware lens and deeply value discussing how these systems impact our daily lives and mental health.

-My approach draws on somatic approaches including Eye Movement Desensitization and Reprocessing (EMDR) and Internal Family Systems (IFS) to help you explore protective mechanisms while reconnecting with your body and your sense of self.
+My approach draws on somatic approaches including Emotionally Focused Therapy (EFT), Internal Family Systems (IFS) , and Eye Movement Desensitization and Reprocessing (EMDR) to help you explore protective mechanisms while reconnecting with your body and your sense of self.

 My identities include being a queer, cisgender, white, able-bodied, woman.